0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 Google very helpfully stores and makes available cache information when its crawlers visit domains.
 If we take a look at the [results](https://webcache.googleusercontent.com/search?q=cache:checking-bots.site) for this domain, _Figure 21_ shows that at some stage a Python Flask web application was in use.
 This can be, and is commonly used alongside NGINX to provide a dynamic server side application.

-Whilst this is not a smoking gun of any custom C2 infrastructure, it may or may not provide some insight into the C2 backend.
+Whilst this is not a smoking gun of any custom C2 infrastructure, it may or may not provide some insight into the C2 back-end.

 <br>
 <div align="center" style="border: thin solid black">